 - commit to passing the first exam by the end of the next six months,

 - set a reminder to study every single day apart from the classes you take.

 Last but not least:

 One thing that is as important as planning is evaluating the plans you had before.
 You have to recognize what you managed to accomplish and where you failed.
 Not to be judgmental, not to use it as a reason for self-hate, but to get smarter about your next goals.
-Ask yourself some valid questions about what went wrong and use it to help yourself in the future.
+Ask yourself some valid questions about what went wrong and use it to facilitate the whole process better in the future.

 And some final points to keep in mind:

 - You are not a robot.
 Even with substantial amounts of motivation resulting from you following your vision, you may have worse days.
 And it’s ok, as long as you keep moving towards what you chose for yourself.

 - It is ok to change your mind.
 You may reevaluate some of the goals you have.
 Because the circumstances changed, because you changed – it’s ok too.
 The key thing is to keep the dialogue with yourself open.
 You can then adjust whatever is going on in your life accordingly.

 - It may help you enormously to have some support.
 Like a group that’s focused around the same goal (say – Italian language class;) or a person with whom you keep each other accountable.
 It’s really helpful to have somebody with a similar mindset that you’re able to talk to when needed.

 That’s it!
 I planned this post to be just the side notes to the podcast, but it turned out a bit longer.
 Anyway – it is more like a sketch of this VAST subject of planning and envisioning.
 Let me know if you want more episodes/posts on this subject.

 In the meantime – stay focused on your visions:) all the best in 2020!